-One of our clients recently lost all of her hair almost overnight which her doctor has told her is due to menopause.
+Emma Munroe tells us that she recently lost all of her hair almost overnight which her doctor has told her is due to menopause.
 She’s 48 and has a stressful London-based job in the city.
 But after undergoing a battery of tests, medics told her that there was nothing that they could do and that, whilst rare, it is something that can happen to some women at this time of their lives.

 “My hair just started falling out in clumps,” Emma tells us.
 “After panicking that I had a serious illness and having a number of sleepless nights as I waited for test results, being told that it was menopause and that I wasn’t about to die or anything was a huge relief, so I have decided to make the most of it.”

 She has bought a variety of wigs, a couple of more expensive, high quality ones for work, along with twenty or so, “cheap fun ones for nights out,” she explains.
 “I have lots of different styles, and colours.
 I have a short choppy black bob, a long glossy light blonde one, another with braids.
 I wake up and decide what mood I am in and pick my hairstyle accordingly.”